tractr/traxion/apps/docs/docs/overview/generation.md

 ---
 id: generation
-title: How traxion use the generation strategy
+title: How Traxion use the generation strategy
 sidebar_label: Generation
 keywords:
   - hapify